There aren’t any oils on the market that will make your penis larger. However, penis enlargement is possible through other measures.

 - L-arginine.
 Older research suggests that this amino acid can reduce erectile dysfunction (ED) symptoms and make your erections firmer, but the jury’s out on how effective it truly is.
 Some research suggests it’s no better than a placebo.

 - Panax ginseng.
-This herb is thought to improve erectile response in people with ED by relaxing certain muscles around the penile tissues.
+This herb is improve erectile response in people with ED by relaxing certain muscles around the penile tissues.
 A recent study validates ginseng as a safe, effective method of improving erection hardness.

 - Citrulline.
 This organic compound has been found to be a reliable treatment for mild-to-moderate cases of ED by making erections firmer.

 - Gingko biloba.
-A study conducted on women found that gingko biloba may help with sexual arousal by stimulating blood flow and improving sexual function.
+A study conducted on women gingko biloba may help with sexual arousal by stimulating blood flow and improving sexual function.
 This effect primarily occurred when participants combined supplementation with sex therapy.

 Always talk to your doctor before using any oils or other supplements.
 Oil ingredients can interact with medications, have uncomfortable side effects, or increase your risk of certain conditions.